 If crayons and coloring books featured heavily in your childhood days, as they did in mine, you may be interested in knowing that Carl Jung prescribed coloring to his patients in the 1900s to calm and center their minds.
 Clearly he knew the benefits of mindfulness long before that term became mainstream.
 I’ll gladly take calm and centered as incentive to color for a little while today.

-Up first for wellness pages in the shop (more pages to follow) is this daisy chain tracker, available as a downloadable, printable PDF, including a 21 day and a 30 day daisy chain.
+The first wellness page in the shop (and there are tons more coming along!) is this daisy chain tracker, available as a downloadable, printable PDF, including a 21 day and a 30 day daisy chain.

 This was inspired by Jerry Seinfeld’s method for consistently sticking with his writing.
 Whenever he met his goal for the day, he wrote a big red X on a large calendar, and as the days went by, he watched the chain of red X’s form, encouraging him to continue.
 He said that once the chain begins to form, our only job is to not break the chain.
 I created this prettier-than-red-X’s version of a practice tracker.
 Coloring in a daisy each time I show up for my practice is a small reward I look forward to, and once I see three to five colored-in daisies in a row, I am not nearly as willing to compromise on the new habit I am creating!